sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/examples/led.md

 After finishing constrainting, we run Place & Route.
 The purpose is to synthesize the generated netlist and our defined constraints to calculate the optimal solution through IDE, then allocate resources reasonably on the FPGA chip.

-Couble click Place&Route marked with red box to run.
+Double click Place&Route marked with red box to run.

 ![place_route](./../../../../zh/tang/tang-primer-20k/examples/assets/led_assets/place_route.png)。